SohaibAli93/Surveillance-Tool/README.md

 National University of Computer and Emerging Sciences (FAST)

 ---
+## 📄 Note
+The main file should be executed in a VM.
+The author will not be responsible for any loss.

+---
 ## 📄 License

 This project is open-source and available under the [MIT License](LICENSE), but should only be used for legal and ethical learning.